dhappy/TRWBL/shipments.md

 6. Guests view bids and make specific purchasing requests
 7. Some set of bids are accepted
 8. Dealers individually seal each of the orders and mail it to the Collector
-9. The Collecteor conglomerates all the packages into one parcel
+9. The Collector conglomerates all the packages into one parcel
 10. The Bootlegger picks up the parcel, divides the orders into combination locked bags with a printed nfc card in the lock
   * The front of the nfc card is artwork provided by the Guests
   * The back of the nfc card is a QR code